Car Stolen or Vandalized: Does Car Insurance Cover Theft?

 4. Stolen Vehicle VIN Check

 Contact the National Insurance Crime Bureau to report the stolen vehicle.
-You’ll need your VIN and license plate number to do this.
-Other information you’ll need if your car was stolen: the car model, make and color.
+You'll need your VIN and license plate number to do this.
+Other information you'll need: the car model, make and color.

 5. Take Photos of the Damage